ArturRejment/pokemon-webservice/README.md

 ## Tech stack
 Application is built with Django and PostgreSQL.
 It benefits by PokeAPI (https://pokeapi.co/) wherefrom the data about every Pokemon is fetched.
 Connection with API is made with Python's REQUESTS library (https://docs.python-requests.org/en/master/).
+Fetched pokemon data is cached with Redis database in order to improve application performance.
+Whole application is containerized with Docker.
+Django, Postgres and Redis are connected by the use of docker-compose.

 ## How to run?

 First of all, make sure that you have Docker installed.

 - Clone this repo
-- With code editor open `webservice/settings.py`
+- With text editor open `webservice/settings.py`
 - At the top of this file find line `from .keys import DB_PASS` and comment it out
 - In terminal hit `docker-compose run pokeserver`
 - Close running process with `Ctrl + C`